Wellness; Do You Mind?

 Do you worry about your wellness programming?
 Planning for the rollout, building participation, and designing outcome measurements can be stressful.
 What if you didn’t worry about past program setbacks or future biometric measurement reports and just focused on the present moment?
-Stop, breathe, let go.
+Stop, breathe, let go and practice workplace mindfulness.
 What is happening right now in your wellness programming?

 - Maybe you are in the middle of a corporate wellness challenge, and an employee is showing their spouse how their activity syncs with your portal to move them through a virtual adventure.

 - Perhaps an employee is meeting with a health coach to quit smoking because their child came home from school and said, “Daddy, my teacher said that smoking is bad for you.
 Are you going to die?”

 - A manager and her staff may be having a walking meeting to hash out the report they’ve been struggling to complete.

 All of a sudden, you are not so worried about planning next year’s onsite screening, which portal you will use and what biometric measurements will be the goal for incentives.
 Focusing on the present moment enables you to take a step back and make better decisions.
 This is being mindful.
 You’re not worried about what’s going to happen tomorrow or dwelling on what happened before.

 Over the last 30 years, self-reported levels of stress continue to increase for men and women.
 This has huge consequences as stress plays a leading role in a wide array of illness.
 Studies prove that mindfulness can help ease stress, foster positive emotions and help provide resilience against negative experiences.